 It is a secure hardware wallet, that looks a bit like a USB-stick.
 And it is one of the most popular hardware wallets on the market for new purchases amongst crypto holders.

-The Ledger Litecoin option is a highly recommended way to go for storing your LTCs.
-We ourselves use a Ledger Nano X for storing many of our cryptocurrencies.
+I myself use a Ledger Nano X for storing most of my cryptocurrencies with.
 And I personally like to you a secure hardware wallet for securing my cryptos, when I plan to hold it for the long-term.

 The Ledger Nano X costs about $120 today, and it comes with the hardware wallet, a USB-cable and some paper sheets in which you can write down your backup phrase.
 The backup phrase is very important as those are the keys that will unlock your Nano X.